 Then there was the night that everything changed.
 It was just another night for you and I, but the ramifications of a seemingly innocent and meaningless event for us, lead to the eventual end of our friendship.

 Things started to change after that.
 I had to spend more and more time with her, and less and less time with you.
 I imagine it must have been hard for you to feel betrayed by one of your closest friends.
-The ultimate betrayal came when I cancelled our Monday night PPV, at the very last minute, to hang out with my girlfriend.
-I felt really bad about it and you were understandably hurt.
+Then I cancelled our Monday night PPV, at the very last minute, to hang out with my girlfriend.
+I felt really bad about it and you were likely and understandably hurt.
 By trying to keep you both, I just lost you both.

 I should have tried harder to make it up to you, especially after my girlfriend broke up with me, but I was too stubborn.
 I felt like everything else in my life was leaving at the point as well, so I just let our friendship go.
 My parents were divorcing and I wasn’t really talking to either of them.
 I wasn’t in contact with my brothers.
 I didn’t keep in touch with anyone when school ended.
 You were the last remaining part of that chapter of my life.
 I let you go, but I wish I didn’t.

 I have a family of my own now, but I still miss you and yours.
 I got back in touch with my Dad.
-Even though I miss you, life went on and I’ve got a new best friend.
-She doesn’t care for wrestling, but she’s pretty great.
+Even though I miss you, life went on and I’ve got some new friends.
+They don’t care for wrestling though!
 I’m engaged to be married, hopefully in May.
 My fiancé is a very kind and understanding person.
 She puts up with all of my weirdness and all of my passions.
 Best of all, I have a little girl.
 She’s almost 2 years old and is obsessed with wrestling.
 You’d love her.
 She is always trying new manoeuvres out on me and she can’t even talk yet.
 Last week she hit me with a flying head-butt, just like Benoit used to, right from the top of the couch.
 She hurt herself and started crying, but after that, she climbed straight back up to try it again.
 I just know that one day, I’m going to end up building that ring in the backyard after all.

 I still watching wrestling now and I think of you and our time together with fondness.
 I usually wonder if you are watching the same companies and shows that I am.
 I always tell my fiancé about you and our adventures together.
 And how I never met anyone else in the world who loved wrestling as much as you do.
 I always say to her “I bet CJ loves that wrestler” or “I guarantee CJ hates them”.
 Every time a new wrestler makes their debut, there is a part of me that hopes to see you walk down the ramp and into the ring.
 Wherever you are, I’m sure you’ve wreaked havoc on the independent circuit.